Typhoon Nepartak

-Typhoon Nepartak, known in the Philippines as Super Typhoon Butchoy, was the third most intense tropical cyclone worldwide in 2016, tied with Haima.
+Typhoon Nepartak, (Note: The name Nepartak (Kosraean: Nepartak, [nepaːɽtaːk]) was contributed by the Federated States of Micronesia and refers to a legendary Kosraean warrior who conquered Pohnpei.) known in the Philippines as Typhoon Butchoy, was the third most intense tropical cyclone worldwide in 2016, tied with Haima.
 Nepartak severely impacted Taiwan and East China, with 86 confirmed fatalities.
 It caused 3 deaths and NT$678 million (US$21 million) of damage in Taiwan during early-July.
 Moreover, Nepartak also had disastrous effects in Fujian, China, causing 111 deaths and ¥9.99 billion (US$1.49 billion) of damage.
 After the season, total damages exceeded up to ¥12.65 billion (US$1.89 billion).

 The first named storm and typhoon of the annual typhoon season, Nepartak developed into a tropical storm south of Guam on July 3 and ended a record-tied 199-day period without a named storm over the basin, tied with the 1997–1998 interval.
 Steadily tracking northwestward on July 4 and becoming a typhoon on the next day, Nepartak reached peak intensity with a pinhole eye on July 6.
 Nepartak started to weaken on July 7 and then crossed Taiwan later, before emerging into the Taiwan Strait and weakening into a severe tropical storm on July 8.
 It eventually made landfall over Fujian, China on July 9 and dissipated over land one day later.